AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/SosExporter/Readme.md

 The first time the exporter is run, it will need to perform a full resync with the SOS server.
 This will involve:
 - Deleting all sensors and observations from the SOS server.
 - Re-creating a new sensor for every exported AQTS time-series.
-- Exporting the last `-MaximumPointDays` days worth of points from AQTS.
-The number of days exported depends upon the frequency of the time-series and is configurable.
+- Exporting the last full set of points from AQTS.
+The number of days exported depends upon the value of the `-ExportDurationAttributeName` extended attribute value of the time-series.
+If no value is set for the time-series, the `-DefaultExportDurationDays` value is used.

 A full resync cycle can take many hours, depending on the number of time-series configured for export, and the number of points exported.
 We have observed the exporter taking about an hour to export 5000 time-series with a combined total of 1 million observed points.
 Your mileage may vary.